SimPyClassic/SimPyClassic/docs/source/Manuals/SManual/index.rst

 =================================
-Short Manual for SimPy
+Short Manual for SimPy Classic
 =================================
-SimPy is a free, open-source discrete-event simulation system written in Python.
+SimPy Classic is a free, open-source discrete-event simulation system written in Python.
 It provides a number of tools for programmers writing simulation programs.
 This document is a description of basic techniques of SimPy.
 It describes a subset of SimPy's capabilities - sufficient, we think, to develop standard simulations.
 You may also find The Bank tutorial included in SimPy's distribution helpful in the early stages.
-The full SimPy Manual, included in the distribution, is more detailed.
+The full SimPy Classic Manual, included in the distribution, is more detailed.

-You need to write Python code to develop a SimPy model.
+You need to write Python code to develop a SimPy Classic model.
 In particular, you will have to define and use classes and their objects.
 Python is free and open-source and is available on most platforms.
 You can find out more about it and download it from the